India – quick travel guide

 Former Yugoslavian (south Slav) country known for its beaches and cheaper price despite being very modern and developed.

 Croatia is a famous middle-ground country to me.
-It’s a popular travel destination for people wanting something developed, safe, modern, and cheaper than the usual beach destinations like Italy, Spain, Greece.
+Popular travel destination for people wanting something developed, safe, modern, and cheaper than usual beach destinations like Italy, Spain, Greece.
 It’s also not so far away from Western Europe.
-And the people there speak great English (seems everyone does).
+And Croatians speak great English (seems everyone does).

 description paragraph…highlights